ridatadiscoverycenter/erddap-docker/README.md

 It's recommended to use the `erddap-dev/setup.xml` and check if your changes are working correctly.
 (See development workflow above).
 When everything looks correct, add those changes to `erddap/setup.xml`

 [1]: https://hub.docker.com/r/axiom/docker-erddap

+## Working with OSOM data

+The OSOM dataset is huge (>1.5 TB) and requires some special consideration.
+It is best to work on the `/jobtmp` partition that has a much larger storage capacity for each user.
+It is similar to `scratch` in that it is for short-term work and will get wiped after 30 days.

+- `cd /jobtemp/<user>
+- clone this repo there
+- copy over `isilon_data` from `pricaimcit.services.brown.edu:/isilon_erddap/erddap_data` to `./content/isilon_erddap/'
+- transfer the OSOM files for each year to `./content/isilon_erddap/erddap_data/netcdf/osom_v2`
+- build a Singularity image from the `erddap.def` specification
+    ```
+    singularity build erddap.sif erddap.def
+    ```
+- start the local ERDDAP server using Singularity:
+    ```
+    singularity run \
+    --bind ./content/erddap-dev:/usr/local/tomcat/content/erddap \
+    --bind ./content/isilon_erddap/erddap_data:/erddapData \
+    --bind ${PWD}/config/web.xml:/usr/local/tomcat/webapps/erddap/WEB-INF/web.xml \
+    erddap.sif
+    ```
+- _in a new terminal_, generate the XML with:
+    ```
+    singularity run --app generate_dataset_xml \
+    --bind ./content/erddap-dev:/usr/local/tomcat/content/erddap \
+    --bind ./isilon_erddap/erddap_data:/erddapData \
+    --bind ${PWD}/config/web.xml:/usr/local/tomcat/webapps/erddap/WEB-INF/web.xml \
+    erddap.sif
+    ```
+    **Note:** use the bound path when telling the `generate_dataset_xml` prompts where to find your files.
+For example, to find the `.nc` files for osom_v2, the path will be `./erddapData/netcdf/osom_v2`
+- then clean upn the XML manually to match the formats of the original OSOM dataset
+- copy the XML block to the `datasets.xml` file inside the `erddap-dev` dir, noting the dataset ID
+- generate the data structure for erddap, which should then load the new dataset into the local server:
+    ```
+    singularity run --app generate_data_structure \
+    --bind ./content/erddap-dev:/usr/local/tomcat/content/erddap \
+    --bind ./content/isilon_erddap/erddap_data:/erddapData \
+    --bind ${PWD}/config/web.xml:/usr/local/tomcat/webapps/erddap/WEB-INF/web.xml \
+    erddap.sif
+    ```